 What Is an Accuracy Class?

-An accuracy class sets the maximum permissible error a thermocouple can exhibit at any point within its calibrated range.
-Each class has two components:
+An accuracy class sets the maximum permissible error a thermocouple can exhibit within its calibrated range.
+Importantly, each class defines a combined tolerance framework:

-- Slope-dependent tolerance (as a fraction of the measured temperature): an error bound that grows linearly with temperature.
+- Slope-dependent tolerance (as a fraction of the measured temperature): This sets an error bound that increases linearly with temperature.

 Common Thermocouple Types and Their Tolerances

-Below is a summary of the IEC 60584‑2 tolerance limits for the three most popular thermocouple types—K (chromel–alumel), J (iron–constantan), and T (copper–constantan).
+The following summarizes IEC 60584-1 tolerances for three popular thermocouple types: K (chromel-alumel), J (iron-constantan), and T (copper-constantan).

 Type | Class 1 | Class 2 | Class 3* |